DIY Floor Cleaners Put to the Test

 The solutions were tested on a variety of flooring surfaces, as appropriate, including ceramic tile, laminate, vinyl and hardwood (polyurethane finish).
 I have no stone floors in my house, so I can’t vouch for cleaning performance on slate, marble, travertine and the like.
-If you have natural stone flooring, it’s a good idea to check with your flooring supplier or installer before using any new cleaning solution; solutions with vinegar and other acidic ingredients can pit or etch some types of stone.
-If you have polyurethane-finished hardwood, don’t use any solution with oil, wax or oil-based soap; these can prevent a bond when recoating the finish, sometimes precluding the recoat option altogether.
+If you have natural stone, check with your flooring supplier or installer before using any new cleaning solution; solutions with vinegar and other acidic ingredients can pit or etch some types of stone.
+If you have polyurethane-finished hardwood, don’t use any solution with oil, wax or oil-based soap, which can prevent a bond when recoating the finish, sometimes precluding the recoat option altogether.

 1 cup white vinegar